pvtanike/Genomic-Landscape-Based-Drug-Repurposing/README.md

 - Interactive visualization for exploring individual gene scores
 - Adds horizontal cutoff line for threshold reference

-Note on thresholds: Cutoffs are determined based on distribution characteristics of GISTIC scores and frequency percentages.
-Thresholds are set to balance sensitivity (capturing true positives) and specificity (excluding false positives), while ensuring clinical relevance.
-Modifying these thresholds will directly affect which genes are considered significant, and therefore can change the set of drug repurposing candidates identified in downstream analyses.
-Although many thresholds were tested and viewed and top candidates remained relatively robust to any variations.
-Users seeking to reproduce or extend these results should carefully document any changes to threshold criteria, as even small adjustments may lead to different drug candidate lists.
+Note on thresholds: Cutoffs were determined from the distribution characteristics of GISTIC scores and gene frequency percentages.
+These thresholds were selected to balance sensitivity and specificity, and small changes may alter which genes are considered significant and therefore change downstream drug repurposing candidates.
+Thresholds were evaluated across a range of values, and the top candidates remained relatively robust to reasonable variation.
+Users reproducing or extending these results should document any threshold changes carefully, as even small adjustments can affect the final drug candidate list.

 **Key Operations:**